 Classification: small town

-Location: Ward Township, Hocking County - On Rt.
-78 where it meets Rt.
-216
+Location: Ward Township, Hocking County – On SR 78 at the intersection of SR 216

 It was named after John Murray Brown (1839 – 1893), an early settler who bought up the land & laid out the town in 1873.
 He also built a hotel in 1875 for local workers but sold out his interests in the community a few years later to a larger coal company.
 Brown moved to Somerset, OH, then Columbus, & later Detroit, MI where he died & was buried in Woodmere Cemetery.

-Murray City was incorporated in 1891 & was once one of the largest coal towns in the U.S. with over 2,000 residents & a semi-pro football team in the 1920's, The Murray City Tigers, which is now in the Pro Football Hall Of Fame.
+Murray City was incorporated in 1891 & was once one of the largest coal towns in the country with over 2,000 residents.
+It had a semi – pro football team in the 1920s, the Murray City Tigers, which is now in the Pro Football Hall Of Fame.
 The town continues to lose more residents since the mines shut down with a current population of around 450.
-The train depot has been converted into a museum.
+Its former train depot has been converted into a museum.

 Thanks to group member Tammy Altman for providing the info on John Murray Brown!